 A thyroid function test can determine if the gland is functioning as it should be.
 Genetic conditions can cause an under-active thyroid, but the nasty complications can be avoided with medication.

 Human beings are social animals.
 Our mental and physical health is affected to a considerable extent by how much we get out and mingle with our fellow beings in a meaningful way.

 University of Chicago bio psychologist Martha McClintock, who led a study of 3,000 middle-aged and older people, found that social isolation and loneliness are problems in older people that can cause physiological complications such as cancer.

 The key here is to lead a socially active and meaningful life, such as doing voluntary work, or being part of a charity organization.
 It is crucial that older people have a peer group to discuss their common issues and concerns.

 Last but not the least, include an exercise regimen in your daily routine.
 It could be brisk walking, jogging, swimming or aerobic exercise.
+Make sure to check out the best earplug advice on internet so you know in which activities you can use earplugs.
 It could even be a hobby such as gardening.
 You just have to move your body, and get oxygen pumping into all its extremities.